Conditions in detention facilities

 Menogia detention centre provides detainees with 3 meals a day.
 Breakfast usually includes toast with butter; lunch typically includes legumes or pasta; and some kind of meat with a side of rice or potatoes is served for dinner.

 Some detainees drink tap water that is available at the centre (safe to drink in Cyprus).
 However, the majority purchase water from a mini market close to the Centre.
-They were in the process of installing water fountains with filters to encourage use of tap water, however, they have not installed anything as of the beginning of 2023.
+In 2023, a water fountain was installed in each wing to encourage use of tap water.
 For purchases outside the Centre, there is a procedure to order items and the costs are covered by the detainees.

 Regarding the accommodation of dietary requirements for religious or medical reasons, the situation in holding cells is similar to that in the Menogia detention centre, but quality and quantity varies from one holding cell to another.
-During a visit carried out by the CyRC to the Police Station in Lakatamia last year, detainees mentioned that they each have a bottle/cup for drinking water.
+Regarding, the Police Station in Lakatamia, in 2022, detainees mentioned that they each have a bottle/cup for drinking water.
 When it ran out, they would have to ask the police officers to refill their bottle/cup.
 This meant that they either had to shout out to a police officer or ring a buzzer to alert police officers.
 All detainees mentioned the practice as problematic, while some mentioned that sometimes it took the officers a long time to come and take the bottle/cup or to bring it back filled.
-However, improvements have been made this year, in that detainees now have access to a water dispenser all day, as their cells are open almost all day until 10 pm.
+However, improvements were made in 2023, in that detainees now have access to a water dispenser all day, as their cells are open almost all day until 10 pm.
 However, there were times that the water tasted salty, as one detainee mentioned, and thus had to purchase water bottles provided at the police station.

 Activities

 Detainees in Menogia have access to a television located in the communal area, and there are magazines and books provided by the Red Cross Cyprus.
 However, these are very limited in number and are mostly available in English.
-Detainees have access to computers in the communal areas.[18]
-Since 2016, detainees have access to internet via free Wi-Fi through their mobile phones.[19]
+Detainees have access to computers in the communal areas.[20]
+Detainees have access to internet through their mobile phones.[21]
 Access to WiFi is only available in communal spaces and not in the detainees’ cells.
-During access to open-air spaces, detainees can engage in recreational activities such as basketball, football, card playing, chess, and backgammon.
-Instructors for drawing, dancing, and a physical trainer carry out activities on a biweekly basis, however detainees reported either not knowing of these or showed a lack of motivation or interest to attend.
-In any case, such activities were suspended in 2020 and 2021 due to COVID-19.
-In early 2022, activities had yet to resume due to COVID-19 measures.
-In August 2022 English classes resumed but, according to recent updates, due to low interest showed by detainees in joining such activities, English classes have again stopped.
-Currently, there are no other recreational activities taking place in Menogia.
+During access to outdoor spaces, detainees can engage in recreational activities such as basketball, football, card playing, chess, and backgammon.
+Instructors for drawing, dancing, and a physical trainer carry out activities on a weekly basis, however detainees reported either not knowing of these or showed a lack of motivation or interest to attend.

 In holding cells there are no entertainment facilitates, no reading materials, computers, or televisions and in most cases no internet access.
-Detainees are only allowed to use their phones when they are taken out of their cells which in certain Police Stations may be 2 times per day, one hour each.
-However, there are instances where detainees have reported being 23 hours in their holding cells.
+Phone allowance and hours spent outside of their cells vary.
+For example detainees are only allowed to use their phones when they are taken out of their cells which in certain Police Stations, like in Paphos district, may be 2 times per day, one hour each, whereas in Lakatamia they are allowed to have their phones on them throughout the day until 10 o’clock in the evening when they lock up their cells.

 Health care in detention